PaddlePaddle/PaddleX/docs_new_en/module_usage/tutorials/cv_modules/anomaly_detection_en.md

 1. **Pipeline Integration**

-The unsupervised anomaly detection module can be integrated into PaddleX pipelines such as **Image_anomaly_detection** (../../../pipeline_usage/tutorials/cv_pipelines/image_anomaly_detection.md).
+The unsupervised anomaly detection module can be integrated into PaddleX pipelines such as [Image_anomaly_detection](../../../pipeline_usage/tutorials/cv_pipelines/image_anomaly_detection.md).
 Simply replace the model path to update the unsupervised anomaly detection module of the relevant pipeline.
 In pipeline integration, you can use high-performance deployment and service-oriented deployment to deploy your model.

 2. **Module Integration**